jeanCarloMachado/talks-courses/cn-papers-review/presentation.md

 ## Artigos

- - Iztok Fister Jr., Xin-She Yang - A Brief Review of Nature-Inspired Algorithms for Optimization, University of Maribor, 2000
+ - Iztok Fister Jr., Xin-She Yang - A Brief Review of Nature-Inspired Algorithms for Optimization, University of Maribor, 2000 [1]

- - Arpan Kumar Kar, 2016, io inspired computing - A review of algorithms and scope of applications, Indian Institute of Technology
+ - Arpan Kumar Kar, 2016, Bio inspired computing - A review of algorithms and scope of applications, Indian Institute of Technology [2]

- - R. S. Parpinelli, H. S. Lopes, 2011, New inspierations in swarm intelligence: a survey, Int.
-J. Bio-Inspired Computation
+ - R. S. Parpinelli, H. S. Lopes, 2011, New inspierations in swarm
+   intelligence: a survey, Int.
+J. Bio-Inspired Computation [3]

 ## Tema geral